mperez13/ROS-Tutorials/gazebo_notes/add_model_from_model_database.md

   - each section is labeled w/ a part or URI
   - Selecting an object on a remote server will cause the model to be downloaded & stored in `.../.gazebo/models`
 2. Try Adding various models to the world.
+3. Your world should be similar to this based on what you add.

+  ![world with objects][images/object_empty_world.png]